shaneduncan85/gps_app_iox_fleeteyes/README.md

 $ cd gve_devnet_iox_gps_app_ir1800
 ```

-2. In `main.py`, set your REST endpoint on line 54.
+2. In `.env`, set your FleetEyes credentials:
+- `FE_COMPANY_ID`: Your company's FleetEyes ID, as found in the FleetEyes dashboard
+- `FE_USERNAME`: The username for your FleetEyes account
+- `FE_PASSWORD`: The password for your FleetEyes account

 3. Build the Docker container